 English educationalist Elinor Goldschmied is known as the pioneer of treasure baskets.
 Her own childhood was filled with playing with natural objects with her siblings.
 In an interview she described her play with natural objects, saying, ‘every single thing became an element of interest’.
 In her adulthood, when working in a children’s home in Italy, she found the emotional states of many of the children to be very fragile.
 Her initial attempts of interaction with them, for example when offering them an object, were often rejected by those children who would pull away as they did not know how to respond.
 Her persistence and sensitivity began to pay off, and although reluctantly and cautiously, the children began to accept the objects she was offering them.
 She began to use more objects from the environment and she made play with these materials a daily routine.
 As a result she saw a reduction in babies crying and anxiety; bonds started to form between the children and staff using this method of play.
 It was her belief that children should have access to any type of natural material and consequently she transformed the nurseries and orphanages in Italy with her approach.

 There are endless ways to create treasure baskets that will excite and inspire young babies and – as originally discovered by Elinor Goldschmied – there are many benefits to treasure basket play.

-- Practitioners can provide a variety of accessible objects which can be continually adapted to suit a baby’s development, interests and age.
+- Practitioners and carers can provide a variety of accessible objects which can be continually adapted to suit a baby’s development, interests and age.

-- Practitioners can create baskets which will offer opportunities, not only for babies to learn, but also for the practitioners to learn about the babies.
+- Practitioners and carers can create baskets which will offer opportunities, not only for babies to learn, but also for the adult to learn about the babies.

 Scholastic Resource Bank: Early Years - join today!